SudarshiniTyagi/DatingGameArchitecture/README.md

 * `self.random_candidates_and_scores` A dictionary containing the 20 randomly generated candidates and their scores
 * `self.prev_candidate` A dictionary of the previous candidate, containing their attributes, scores and iteration

-If the matchmaker wants another choice of random candidates, you can change

 ## Scoring